wireservice/csvkit/docs/scripts/csvformat.rst

       -P OUT_ESCAPECHAR, --out-escapechar OUT_ESCAPECHAR
-                            Character used to escape the delimiter in the output CSV file if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --no-doublequote is not specified.
+                            Character used to escape the delimiter in the output CSV file if --quoting 3 ("Quote None") is specified and to escape the QUOTECHAR if --no-doublequote is specified.
       -M OUT_LINETERMINATOR, --out-lineterminator OUT_LINETERMINATOR
                             Character used to terminate lines in the output CSV